-- (8) Push the starter switch button. - (9) Release the button when the engine has started. - (1) When starting the engine, push the choke knob back.
+- (8) Push the starter switch button. - Release the button when the engine has started. - (1) When starting the engine, push the choke knob back.

-- (5) Insert the main switch key. - 6 Set the control lever in the Neutral position. - 7 Raise the Neutral warm-up lever a little (both of cold engine and warm engine). - (8) Turn the main switch key to START position.
-Then, continuously push the key to operate the choke.
-Note: Choke operation is not necessary if the engine is warm. - (9) Stop pushing the key when the engine has started.
-The key returns to the original position automatically. - (1) Return the Neurtal warm-up lever to closed position.
+- (5) Insert the main switch key. - 6 Set the control lever in the Neutral position. - (7) Raise the Neutral warm-up lever a little (both of cold engine and warm engine). - Turn the main switch key to START position.
+Then, continuously push the key to operate the choke. - Note: Choke operation is not necessary if the engine is warm. - Stop pushing the key when the engine has started.

+The key returns to the original. - The key returns to the original position automatically. - Return the Neurtal warm-up lever to closed position.